Batman and Son: Impact and legacy

-Morrison's first run in Batman has had generally positive reviews, however, the first arc has been called weaker than the second.
+Morrison's first run in Batman has had generally positive reviews, but the first arc has been called weaker than the second.
 The issues of Batman and Son were given a B+ grade by Batman-On-Film saying that though the first two issues were well paced and interesting, it suffered from too fast an ending.
 Tor.com, however, claimed the story began an epic ultimate definition of Batman.
 In IGN's review of the three issues of The Three Ghosts of Batman arc, they called #672 great, #673 awesome, and #674 awesome.
-The storyline was not universally praised, however, with it being called inconsistent, frustrating, and disjointed.
+The storyline was not universally praised, with it being called inconsistent, frustrating, and disjointed.

 The story had a lasting impact on Batman stories as well as the DC Universe as a whole with the introduction of the character of Damian Wayne and the set-up of plot elements in Morrison's stories.
 Damian would eventually become the fifth Robin and co-star in Morrison's on-going Batman and Robin title since.
 He has also appeared in other titles, especially those set around Gotham City.
-Morrison themselves knew that the character was hated from the start, but they were glad people warmed to the character and used him in other books.
-The plot points introduced in the story would be continued throughout Morrison's run on Batman and their continuation in the other Batman titles of which they were head writer.
+Morrison knew that the character was hated from the start, but was glad that people warmed to the character and he appeared in other books.
+The plot points introduced in the story would be continued throughout Morrison's run on Batman and their continuation in the other Batman titles of which Morrison is the head writer.